Siddhartha0205/Driver_Assistance/4_Lane_Detection/Readme.md

 <h3>Disclaimer</h3>

+<p>The knowledge of this mini-project is acquired from reference [1].</p>

-<p>The above information and results are published with no intention of misusing the results and not for sharing with anyone.
-The above information and results are added to my GitHub account solely to prove that I hold hands-on experience on these concepts.
+<p>The above information and results added to this project do not hold any intention of misusing the references.
+The above information and results are added to my GitHub account solely to prove that I hold hands-on experience in these concepts.
 I request viewers not to misuse the above information and not to share this data with any person or media.</p>